13 Data Migration Stages For Successful Projects

 Moving years worth of data from your old CRM, ERP or HR system to a new one?
-Or moving to a more powerful infrastructure?
+Or moving to a more powerful infrastructure or to the cloud?
 Data migration projects require (and deserve) proper planning.
 To help you get going, we’re breaking down the 13 most important stages.

 Work with a minimal data set for the migration, but don't lose the big picture.
 The migration likely coincides with a larger plan of data connections between systems, so don’t forget about them.